-&lt;sup>52 People who use entheogens without identifying with a specific religious affiliation designate themselves as psychonauts, or explorers of inner-space.
+&lt;sup>52 People who use entheogens without identifying with a specific religious affiliation designate themselves as psychonauts or explorers of inner-space.
+This lifestyle is widespread on the internet, where individual as psychonauts, or explorers of inner-space.
 This lifestyle is widespread on the internet, where individual psychonauts exchange their experiences and advice based on quasi-scientific knowledge (Móró et al. 2011; Schifano et al. 2006).
 Although psychonauts seek visions and personal spiritual fulfillment through substances like ayahuasca, they tend to prefer to do so in autonomous and less structured contexts rather than in formal religious organizations like Santo Daime (see Chapter 4).
 The ayahuasca tourists discussed in Chapter 2 are an example of independent psychonauts.